markusvoelter/ProgrammingBasics/doc/chapter01_values/index.md

 dependencies of all the cells, we can only reevaluate those that depend (directly or indirectly) on the one the user changed.
-So, based on our dependency graph above, changing `A1` will result in the reevaluation of `B1` and `B0` only.
+So, based on our dependency graph above, changing `A1` will result in the reevaluation of `B1` and `B0` only (and, of course, of `A1` itself).
 This is obviously a much cheaper operation than reevaluating everything, and the ratio becomes more favourable the bigger the spreadsheet gets.

 So, what do we learn?
 Understanding the dependencies in a program allows